-We have leveraged our PDC platform to establish three ongoing collaborations featuring four unique payloads and mechanisms of action.
+We have leveraged our PDC platform to establish four ongoing collaborations featuring four unique payloads and mechanisms of action.
 Through research and development collaborations, our strategy is to generate near-term capital, supplement internal resources, gain access to novel molecules or payloads, accelerate product candidate development and broaden our proprietary and partnered product pipelines.

 Our PDC platform provides selective delivery of a diverse range of oncologic payloads to cancerous cells, whether a hematologic cancer or solid tumor, a primary tumor, or a metastatic tumor and cancer stem cells.
 The PDC platform's mechanism of entry does not rely upon specific cell surface epitopes or antigens as are required by other targeted delivery platforms.
 Our PDC platform takes advantage of a metabolic pathway utilized by all tumor cell types in all stages of the tumor cycle.
 Tumor cells modify specific regions on the cell surface as a result of the utilization of this metabolic pathway.
 Our PDCs bind to these regions and directly enter the intracellular compartment.
-This mechanism allows the PDC molecules to accumulate in tumor cells over time, which can enhance drug efficacy, and to avoid the specialized highly acidic cellular compartment known as the lysosome, which allows a PDC to deliver molecules that previously could not be delivered.
-Additionally, molecules targeting specific cell surface epitopes face challenges in completely eliminating a tumor because the targeted antigens are limited in the total number on the cell surface.
+This mechanism allows the PDC molecules to accumulate in tumor cells over time, which can enhance drug efficacy, and to avoid the specialized highly acidic cellular compartment known as lysosomes, which allows a PDC to deliver molecules that previously could not be delivered.
+Additionally, molecules targeting specific cell surface epitopes face challenges in completely eliminating a tumor because the targeted antigens are limited in the total number on the cell surface, have longer cycling time from internalization to being present on the cell surface again and available for binding and are not present on all of the tumor cells in any cancer.
 This means a subpopulation of tumor cells always exist that cannot be targeted by therapies targeting specific surface epitopes.
 In addition to the benefits provided by the mechanism of entry, PDCs offer the ability to conjugate payload molecules in numerous ways, thereby increasing the types of molecules selectively delivered via the PDC.